lwdovico/price-predictor/README.rst

    from price_predictor import price_predictor as pp

-Then you can use the same function as in the command line and a few more tools
+Then you can use the same function (quick_tomorrow)as in the command line and a few more tools

-You can use 2 functions to query and temporarily store the csv and another one which is used for the command line to get quick results (here it will plot them automatically):
+You can use 2 functions to query and temporarily store the csv and another one which is used for the command line to get quick results:

 .. code:: sh

    pp.yahoo_finance_csv(code, start_from_date = '2010-07-01', end_to_date = today(), interval = 'd')

-   pp.quick_tomorrow(code, plot = True, start_from_date, training_to_test_ratio, n_layers, n_epochs)
+   pp.quick_tomorrow(code, plot = True, start_from_date, target_value, time_stamps, training_to_test_ratio, n_layers, n_epochs)

 - end_to_date is the date where there must stop the download of data
 - interval can be 'd' for day, 'wk' for weeks and 'mo' for months